 - Free-range: This label, regulated by the USDA, means the flock had shelter with unlimited access to food and water, as well as a significant outdoor area where they could roam.

-- Grass-fed: Also regulated by the USDA, grass-fed animals are only raised on grass and shrubs, while beef certified as organic comes from animals whose diet may have included grain to accelerate weight gain.
+- Grass-fed: Also regulated by the USDA, grass-fed animals are only raised on grass and shrubs, while meat certified only as organic comes from animals whose diet may have included grain to accelerate weight gain.
+You may have also started seeing grass-fed dairy, which comes from grass-fed animals.
 It’s important to note that this label does not limit the use of hormones, pesticides or antibiotics unless it’s designated as “grass-fed organic.”

 - No Added Hormones: By law, the use of hormones and steroids is not permitted in poultry or pork.
 You may also see this labeled as “Raised without hormones.”